RivenHexagon/NNF/PodCastEpisodes.md

 ## [Episode 11](https://nononsenseforex.podbean.com/e/ep11-journaling-done-right/ "Ep 11 - Journaling") / [Blog](http://nononsenseforex.com/forex-q-and-a-podcast/forex-journal-dos-and-donts/ "Ep 11 - Blog")
 ### Journaling Done Right = $$
-### Answer: *Spread sheet with 5 columns:*
+### Answer: Journaling is for eliminating mistakes. *A Spread sheet with 5 columns:*

  1. Currency pair.
  2. Long or short.
  3. Amount of ***net*** **pips** gained or lost. *Net* pips since we take profit about half way through.
- 4. A link to a screenshot of the trade, with a line drawn where entered and exited.
+ 4. A link to a screenshot of the trade, with a line drawn where entered and exited.<br>
     Helps to evaluate *take profit, stop loss, and timing of those*.
  5. In **comments** profits or losses (expected, by following your system) don't get a comment.
-Take notes of mistakes, like getting emotional, deviating from the system, trading a news event, ignoring an indicator.
+Take notes of **mistakes**, like getting emotional, **deviating** from the system, trading a news event, ignoring an indicator.

 ## [Episode 12](https://nononsenseforex.podbean.com/e/ep12-is-forex-recession-proof/ "Ep 12 - Is FX Recession-Proof?") / [Blog](http://nononsenseforex.com/forex-q-and-a-podcast/is-forex-a-recession-proof-investment/ "Ep 12 - Blog")